Addiction Treatment Center

 Published: January 26, 2022

-How Does a Suboxone Treatment Program Work?
+How Does an Addiction Treatment Program Work?

-Suboxone is a medication approved for the treatment of opioid use disorder (OUD).
-It is a combination of buprenorphine and naloxone.
+This medication is a combination of buprenorphine and naloxone.
 Buprenorphine delivers similar effects to opioids but with weaker potency to help alleviate cravings and symptoms of withdrawal.
 Naloxone is an opioid antagonist that blocks the effects of opioids and may be used to reverse an opioid overdose.
 Together, buprenorphine and naloxone are highly effective for the treatment for OUD.
-If you enroll in a suboxone treatment program, you can expect:
+If you enroll in an outpatient addiction treatment program, you can expect:

 • Suboxone will be administered during the early stages of withdrawal.
 Your care provider will adjust the dose as needed throughout your program.
 As you progress in your recovery, your physician will slowly taper off your dosage.